How to Start an Online Thrift Store

 Once you see an item that fits your brand criteria, it can be all too tempting to snap it up straight away.
 But before you go ahead and purchase it, run through the following quick checks:

-1. Look at the general condition
+1. Look at The General Condition

 Check the item for any stains, or signs of wear and tear.
 Some things can be spruced up easily, but it’s best to steer clear of items with any real damage or stains.

-2. Browse online prices
+2. Browse Online Prices

 You’ve got a great feeling about this item, but what would your customers think?
 They say one man’s trash is another man’s treasure, and you can get a feel for which camp your item would fall into by looking at how much similar items are selling for online.

-3. Check labels and hallmarks
+3. Check Labels and Hallmarks

 If you’re selling vintage or antique items, it pays to know your labels.
 Can you tell the difference between a 70s Laura Ashley label and a 90s one?
 Do you know your real Chelsea anchor from its imitators?
 Take the time to check these things out in the shop before buying.